iepathos/headspin/README.md

 ./do_everything.sh data.yml
 ````

-If configs or pages are adjusted, do `docker exec nginx nginx -s reload` to reload nginx.
+If configs are adjusted, do `docker exec nginx nginx -s reload` to reload nginx.

 `docker stop nginx` to bring down the nginx docker container.